 Conditions for use

-We encourage the correct use of the symbol by licensees to identify and promote venues that provide hearing augmentation or access.
+We encourage the correct use of the symbol to identify and promote venues that provide hearing augmentation or access.

 Providers of signage, advice and technical services should make sure their clients are aware of these trademark requirements: